-I often meet with IT managers and data analysts who instinctively believe in moving some or all of their BI workloads to the cloud, but do not have a ready grasp of the landscape and tools available to them.
+I often meet with IT managers and data analysts who instinctively believe in moving some or all of their BI workloads to the cloud using solutions such as an ETL Data Warehouse, but do not have a ready grasp of the landscape and tools available to them.
 And that’s fair enough, right now it’s not exactly easy!
 Especially as Microsoft has recently bolstered its Azure platform, particularly around the pursuit of Data Science, Data Warehousing and Business intelligence/Analytics.
 The three top questions that keep coming up in these conversations – and which I’ll look at in detail in this blog – are:

 There are many ways of describing the Azure Data Platform end-to-end (or any Modern Data Warehouse architecture) and I would offer that the simplest definitions are sometimes the best.
 For this reason, we’ll focus on three core areas:

 For starters, the Modern Data Warehouse Architecture still has a requirement to support the collection and management of data.
 Possibly, the complexity involved here is in the modern composition of data.